imagingofthings/pyFFS/joss_paper/paper.md

 # pyFFS Overview and Usage

 pyFFS is a Python library for performing efficient and distortionless FS coefficient computation, convolution, and interpolation for periodic/compactly-supported, bandlimited signals.
-The goal is to provide an intuitive tool to numerically work with such signals of any dimension $ D $.
-Just as the FFT functions from NumPy and SciPy can be used without too much thought about the internal details, we have created a a user interface for FS computations that can also be used out-of-the-box for the appropriate scenario.
+The goal is to provide an intuitive tool to numerically work with such signals of any dimension $D$.
+Just as the FFT functions from NumPy and SciPy can be used without too much thought about the internal details, we have created a user interface for FS computations that can also be used out-of-the-box for the appropriate scenario.

 ## Fourier series analysis and synthesis